-The duration of the senior and junior World Championships is 6 days for the three styles (FS, GR, FW) on 3 mats.
+The duration of the senior and junior World Championships is 7 days and the duration of the junior World Championships is 6 days for the threeall styles (GR, FS, WFS) on 3 mats.
 However depending on the number of entries received, one mat can be added or withdrawn for all competition types with FILA's agreement.